soumyakbhattacharyya/cloud-native-repo/questions.md

   * no, after being enabled versioning can only be suspended
 * what is lifecycle policy for the bucket
   * the lifecycle policy of an bucket, defines rules that applies to object, in terms of when the objects get transitioned to a cheaper storage class
+  * can be done, with or without versioning
+  * can be applied with current and previous version
+  * can be set to expire
 * what is server access logging
 * what is object level logging
 * what is default encryption